gardener/gardener/docs/concepts/resource-manager.md

 In order to enable the _TokenInvalidator_ you have to set both `.controllers.tokenValidator.enabled=true` and `.webhooks.tokenValidator.enabled=true` in the component configuration.

-Below graphic shows an overview of the Token Invalidator for Service account secrets in the Shoot cluster.
+The below graphic shows an overview of the Token Invalidator for Service account secrets in the Shoot cluster.
 ![image](images/resource-manager-token-invalidator.jpg)

 ### TokenRequestor